jggreen3/Autolens/README.md

 ## About the Project

-As a DIY car enthusiast, I’ve often found myself stuck trying to identify a random part that I've removed—or worse, broken—while working on my car.
+As a DIY car enthusiast, I've often found myself stuck trying to identify a random part that I've removed—or worse, broken—while working on my car.
 Figuring out what a part is called or where to find a replacement can be a huge hassle.
 Autolens aims to solve this problem by applying computer vision to quickly and accurately identify car parts from any uploaded image.

 ### Architecture: